dannysepler/refactoring-workshop/2_sed/README.md

 overwhelm you.
 Nobody knows all of `sed`.
 (And if someone does, ... ew.)

 The important thing with `sed` is realizing that you're doing something manual over and over, where a command can do it for you.

-If you're doing any of the following, I hope a red flag pops up!
+Such as...

-- renaming a variable across a folder
+- renaming a variable
 - changing a function call
 - removing a line that matches a given pattern
-- upgrading syntax when bumping some dependency
+- upgrading syntax when bumping dependencies